 A New Season for ERCF —And What It Means for You

-This next season is about continuing to build a church where you can grow in your faith, experience real community, and step into what God has for your life.
+This next season is about continuing to build a church where you can grow in your faith, experience God, and step into what He has for your life.

 Our heart is to become a church that not only gathers, but disciples—where people are known, supported, and equipped to live out their faith in everyday life.